premchandrasingh/kuduscript/node-angular/README.md

-# Custom Continuous Deployment Script for Azure
+# Custom Continuous Deployment Script(Kudu) for Nodejs app on Azure

 ## A little History
 * I have a `node.js` application